thunderrabbit/Minecraft-Overviewer/docs/index.rst

 Features
 ========

-* Renders high resolution images of your world, let's you "deep zoom" and see details!
+* Renders high resolution images of your world, lets you "deep zoom" and see details!

 * Gloriously awesome smooth lighting is here!